Action Subclassing

 to the sub-states of your store.

-or any other name.
+You could name is BaseAction, Action or any other name.

-Here, we'll call it AppAction
+Here, we'll call it AppAction:

 abstract class AppAction extends ReduxAction<AppState> {